department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/vettec-high-tech-program.md

 You may be eligible for VET TEC if you meet all of the requirements listed below.

 **All of these must be true.
 You:**
--	Are a Veteran or inactive-duty Reservist or National Guard member, **and**
+-	Aren't on active duty, **and**
--	Qualify for VA education assistance under the GI Bill or currently receive GI Bill benefits, **and**
+-	Qualify for VA education assistance under the GI Bill, **and**
-- Have at least one day of unexpired GI Bill entitlement
+- Have at least one day of unexpired GI Bill benefits, **and**

-**Note:** You aren’t eligible for VET TEC while you’re on active duty.
+- Are accepted into a program by a VA-approved training provider

+**Note:** VET TEC is a five-year pilot program.
+Veteran participation is dependent on the availability of funding.

 <br>
 </div>